supermarsx/autoderiva/readme.md

 *   \Get-DriverInventory.ps1\: (Dev) Generates the driver inventory CSV.
 *   \Get-DriverFileManifest.ps1\: (Dev) Generates the file manifest for the repository.
 *   \dev-scripts\: Contains build, lint, and test scripts for development.

+## 📄 License

+This project is distributed under the MIT License.
+See `LICENSE.md` for the full license text.